AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-overview/c-file-formats/r-catalog-attribute-files.md

 ---
 description: Catalog attribute files can have any name, but must have an .ini file suffix.
 They can be readily maintained using any text editor.
-seo-description: Catalog attribute files can have any name, but must have an .ini file suffix.
-They can be readily maintained using any text editor.
-seo-title: Catalog attribute files
 solution: Experience Manager
 title: Catalog attribute files
-uuid: 63985780-f032-4542-8d84-b8b608ceea4b
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---